Anchorsify/Anchorsify.github.io/_pages/Leaf.md

 #### --( Sasayaki Kantoku no Jutsu - Whispering Oversight Technique )--
 A recent creation by the Yamanaka that has since become a staple of its Genin, this was developed because their secret techniques, despite their seemingly subtle nature, are quite overt and obvious to anyone under their effects.
 This technique allows the Yamanaka to see through the eyes of their target; as it lacks any visual cues, victims are typically left completely unaware it’s been used.

- - Type: Ninjutsu, Rank D
+ - Type: Genjutsu, Rank D
  - Chakra: 10
  - Upkeep: 2
  - Range: 50